Azure/azure-cosmosdb-spark/README.md

 df = spark.createDataFrame(elements)
 ```

+As noted in the [user guide](https://github.com/Azure/azure-documentdb-spark/wiki/Azure-DocumentDB-Spark-Connector-User-Guide), while using `pyDocumentDB` may be easier to configure, it is comparatively slower to the `azure-cosmosdb-spark` connector.
+For larger queries, you would get faster performance by using the `azure-cosmosdb-spark` connector below.

 ## How to connect Spark to Cosmos DB using azure-cosmosdb-spark

-The `azure-cosmosdb-spark` connector connects Apache Spark to Cosmos DB using the [Azure DocumentDB Java SDK](https://github.com/Azure/azure-documentdb-java).
+The `azure-cosmosdb-spark` connector connects Apache Spark to Cosmos DB using the [Azure Cosmos DB Java SDK](https://github.com/Azure/azure-documentdb-java).
 Here's a small code snippet that queries for flight data from the DoctorWho Azure Cosmos DB database; the results are in the `df` DataFrame.

 ### Python
 ```python